lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 Delaunay triangulation is used to construct topology from unstructured point data.
 In two dimensions we generate triangles (i.e., an unstructured grid or polygonal dataset) while in three dimensions we generate tetrahedra (i.e., an unstructured grid).
 Typical examples of image data include points measured in space, or a dimensional subset of multidimensional data.

 In the example of **Figure 9-54** we show how to create a 2D Delaunay triangulation from a field of points.
-The points are created by generating random x and y coordinate values in the interval <em style="color:blue;background-color: white">\[0, 1\]</em>, and setting the z-value to a constant value (i.e., the points lie in an x-y plane).
+The points are created by generating random x and y coordinate values in the interval <em style="color:green;background-color: white">\[0, 1\]</em>, and setting the z-value to a constant value (i.e., the points lie in an x-y plane).
 The points are then triangulated, and tubes and sphere glyphs are used to highlight the resulting points and edges of the triangulation.

 <figure id="Figure 9-54">
  <figure id="Figure 9-54a">